inaimathi/langnostic/drafts/house-keeping.md

 [^which-weve-had]: Which we've had for a little while at this point.

 That second one was non-obvious to me, actually.
 The problem turns out to be with running implementations of OAuth, and in particular the one that [github](https://developer.github.com/v3/oauth/) provides.
-The trouble is that they allow exactly one callback URL, and that URL is forced to share a domain with the origin of the incoming authentication request[TODO - fact check]() or its set to your default.
+The trouble is that they [only allow redirect URLs which are domain-equivalent to the `callback` URL, which they only allow one of](https://developer.github.com/v3/oauth/#redirect-urls).
+If that isn't the case, the default specified `callback` URL is used.

 In other words, if I set my authentication URL to `congregate.ca/auth/github/callback`, and someone tries to run through the auth process from `code-retreat.congregate.ca`, they'll get booted back to the root domain URL.
 Which by extension means that their browser won't send their session token along for the ride, because of the domain change.
 In other words, what we'd really want here is to be able to share a particular `house` session token across multiple domains[^determined-by-config].